Key Questions to ask Your Health Insurance Agent

 Claim settlement ratio of an insurance company is a critical factor that can help determine the reliability of a company in paying claims.
 It is the ratio of claims paid to claims made in a particular year.
 It shows the efficiency and the commitment of the insurance company.

 Ask your insurance agent to share the claim settlement history of health insurance companies for at least the last five years.
 If the claim settlement ratio is good – usually 85% and above is considered a good ratio – the insurance company is worth considering and maybe less risky compared to those with a low claim settlement ratio.
 You can be sure that you want get caught up procedural delays when making claims.
+The best health insurance agents are generally candid about the claim settlement ratio of the insurer company they’re representing.

 What are the limitations of health insurance plans?